JWST Spectroscopy of SN Ia 2022aaiq and 2024gy: Evidence for Enhanced Central Stable Ni Abundance and a Deflagration-to-Detonation Transition: Radiative-transfer experiments

+To explore the origin of the narrow [\ion{Ni}{2}] cores, we perform controlled radiative-transfer experiments using 1D non-LTE calculations with CMFGEN \citep{Hillier2012} applied to spherically averaged DDT models from \citet{Seitenzahl2013}, following \citet{Blondin2023} and \citet{Kwok2025}.
+These calculations are not intended to be fully self-consistent.
+Rather, they are designed to test how specific modifications to the inner ejecta structure affect the emergent nebular line profile.

+Several limitations must be kept in mind.
+The underlying explosion models are 3D simulations that have been spherically averaged prior to 1D radiative-transfer calculations.
+As a result, the calculations do not capture intrinsic asymmetries present in the original 3D models.
+In addition, 1D nebular radiative-transfer calculations are known to exhibit systematic ionization discrepancies, often producing spectra that are more highly ionized than typically observed (e.g., \citealt{Shingles2022}; \citealt{Blondin2023}).
+These discrepancies primarily affect relative line strengths but have a smaller impact on velocity-space morphology, which is the primary diagnostic considered here.

+Based on results from \autoref{sec:line_inversions} suggesting a DDT origin for SN\,2024gy, we perform our radiative-transfer experiments on the \texttt{N100\_ddt} model and its lower and higher central density variants (\texttt{N100L\_ddt} and \texttt{N100H\_ddt}; \citealt{Seitenzahl2013}), available on the Heidelberg Supernova Model Archive (HESMA\footnote{\url{https://hesma.h-its.org}}; \citealt{Kromer2017}).
+We note, however, that the qualitative result of the experiments described below---that enhancing the stable Ni abundance at the lowest velocities produces a narrow [\ion{Ni}{2}] core---is not specific to these particular DDT models.
+Any explosion model with a centrally concentrated stable Ni distribution, with energy deposited from radioactive decay, would be anticipated to exhibit similar qualitative morphological behavior, although the quantitative details would depend on the underlying density and abundance structure.

-In these models, the number of ignition kernels sets the strength of the deflagration phase: fewer kernels yield less pre-expansion, higher central densities, and altered nucleosynthetic yields.
-These differences in burning strength produce distinct element and isotope distributions (see Figure~8 of \citealt{Seitenzahl2013}) that imprint directly on nebular line profiles.
+In the DDT models from \citet{Seitenzahl2013}, the number of ignition kernels sets the strength of the deflagration phase: fewer kernels yield less pre-expansion, higher central densities, and a higher abundance of $^{56}$Ni while stable Ni yields remain similar.
+These differences in burning strength produce distinct element and isotope distributions (see Fig.~8 of \citealt{Seitenzahl2013}) that imprint directly on nebular line profiles.
 Among them, the N100 model shows the most prominent broken-slope morphology in [\ion{Ni}{3}]~7.35\um\ (\autoref{fig:derivatives}), while the lower and higher central density variants (\texttt{N100L\_ddt} and \texttt{N100H\_ddt}) display subtler versions.
 The \texttt{N100L\_ddt} case produces narrower lines, closer to the [\ion{Ni}{3}] widths we observe, and retains a slope break.
-We therefore adopt this model for further modification, calculated at 165~days to match the first epoch of \textit{JWST} observations of SN\,2024gy.
+We therefore adopt this model for further modification, calculated at 165~days post explosion to match the first epoch of \textit{JWST} observations of SN\,2024gy.